davidbirdsong/heka-prometheus/README.md

 type = "PrometheusOutput"
 message_matcher = 'Logger == "Anything"' # anything to route the message properly here
 Address = "127.0.0.1:9112"
-encoder = "RstEncoder"
 default_ttl = '15s' # applied to any metrics w/ no expires, defautls to 90s

 ```
-(encoder is specified for error logging only )

 curl the new prometheus in heka:
 ```
 [david@foulplay ~]$ curl http://127.0.0.1:9112/metrics